ph0ph0/Get-The-Flow-Down/README.md

 # Get the Flow Down - Flow Learning Resources

 Get the Flow Down is a curated collection of the best Flow blockchain tools, tutorials, articles and more!
-If you have come across an awesome tutorial, or you have written one yourself, please create a PR!
+If you have come across an awesome tutorial, tool, community, blog or you have created one yourself, please create a PR!

 Inspired by the great [Nader Dabit's](https://twitter.com/dabit3) [awesome-aws-amplify](https://github.com/dabit3/awesome-aws-amplify)